AngeloGaeta1990/bifxngs_community/README.md

      ![contact us section](assets/images/contact_us.PNG)
 __________________________________________________________
 ## Testing
-   - Pages have been tested in the browser Chrome and Edge.
+   - Pages have been tested in the browser Chrome, Edge and Firefox.
    - The project adapts to big and small screen displays.
    - All links have been tested and are functional.
    - All forms filed have been tested and work as expected.